mlazana/addMe-Android/README.md

 # addMe-android
-addMe is an android app that helps users quickly echange their social media accounts
+addMe is an android app that helps users quickly exchange their social media accounts